While I don’t die for link building and I barely outreach, I make sure every content I publish is based on data, reality, trust, and quality results.

 Let’s break down the things we need to do other than content creation

-Of course, the first step you need to take the moment after you create an epic piece of content is its promotion.
+Of course, the first step you need to take a moment after you create an epic piece of content is its promotion.

-But should you focus on promoting a content rather than creating a new one?
+But should you focus on promoting content rather than creating a new one?